 When to choose to pay for a Functional Skills course

 While Functional Skills courses are free from a local training provider.
 They might not offer the flexibility or level of support you need.
 With some training providers, it can take up to 6 months to complete your course.
 Or, they may have learning centre attendance schedule that doesn’t fit your work or childcare commitments.

 Training providers such as Think Online Training offer paid Functional Skills courses.
 With flexible support by phone or email.
-Their most popular course, Functional Skills Maths Level 2, starts from just £19 per month.
+Their most popular courses are; Functional Skills Maths Level 2 and Functional Skills English Level 2.